How to Get the Industrial Style

 Exposed brick walls, ducts and pipes as trademarks of the style are complimented with a variety of metallic lighting fixtures featuring Edison bulbs and exposed cables.
 Task pendant lights are very much present and used deliberately to create ambience while blending perfectly with bare structural elements.

-Industrial style furniture is minimal and designed with a purpose in mind.
+Industrial-style furniture is minimal and designed with a purpose in mind.
 The chairs are often reclaimed and feature the distinguishable combination of metal and wood.
 Imperfections and signs of wear and tear are most welcome, even if found on comfy leather sofas.
 There is nothing extravagant or colourful about its old factory look, but you will still find yourself looking at the vintage industrial furniture with admiring eyes.
-The second-hand look is trending and there is no better way to pull it off than by carefully selected industrial style furniture.